Hibilis/Getting_Cleaning_Data/README.md

 The README file contains information regarding all of the files and folders - read this file before running the analysis in R.

 Test data contains 2947 observations, and Train data contains 7352 observations - if your export does not contain these observation counts, you may want to re-extract the data.

+The dataset was sourced from:
+Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012